Are Louisiana Records Public?

 - Criminal records are generated or maintained by the Louisiana Bureau of Criminal Identification and Information.
 However, the bureau can allow access to eligible criminal justice agencies and other governmental entities as specified by law (La.
 Rev. Stat.
 Ann. § 15:587).
 Some eligible agencies include the Louisiana Department of Education, the State Bar Association, and the Department of Children and Family Services.

-- All documents, including records of proceedings and evidence, filed with the Louisiana Judiciary Commission.
+- All documents, including selected court records of proceedings and evidence, filed with the Louisiana Judiciary Commission.
 However, records filed with the Louisiana Supreme Court by the Commission are not confidential.

 Where Can I Access Public Criminal Court Records in Louisiana?

 Access to public Louisiana criminal court records depends on the overseeing court.
 In Louisiana, criminal court records are available at District, Parish, City, and Justice of the Peace Courts, all of which have varying degrees of jurisdiction over criminal matters.
 Persons seeking access to these records may submit details of the records to the applicable courts.
 Submitted details should include